 If you could do anything or go anywhere?
 Live for a year or more in Italy with my wife where we honeymooned years ago.

 Mr. Lassiter has 34 years of experience in the transportation and construction management industries including maintenance and operations.
-As the CEI Division Manager, he is responsible for inspection services, contract administration, and construction management of multiple transportation projects in North Carolina, Virginia, and South Carolina.
+As the CEI Director, he is responsible for inspection services, contract administration, and construction management of multiple transportation projects in North Carolina, Virginia, and South Carolina.
 Prior to joining SEPI, Mr. Lassiter was employed by NCDOT where he served as Division Engineer in Division 2 for 17 years.
 He also spent 13 years in NCDOT Division 1 in Edenton while assigned to the positions of Division Construction Engineer, Division Maintenance Engineer, District Engineer, Division Traffic Engineer, and Assistant Resident Engineer.
 Mr. Lassiter currently manages a staff of over 140 Construction Inspectors and administrative staff and has construction management oversight experience with large signature transportation projects, as well as smaller scale projects.

 Favorite Book or Author?
 After the Bible, I guess it would be How to Win Friends and Influence People – Dale Carnegie.